Samsung/tizen-docs/docs/application/web/guides/multimedia/metadata.md

    var fileHandle = tizen.metadata.createFileHandle(filePath);
    ```

-2. When the file handle is created, one need to check how much lyrics are included.
+2. When the file handle is created, one need to check how many lyrics are included.

    ```javascript
    var lyricsNum = fileHandle.get("SYNCLYRICS_NUM");
    ```

-3. Gathered and print the lyrics:
+3. Gather and print the lyrics:

    ```javascript
    for (var i = 0; i < lyricsNum; ++i) {